Dhruvil5995/Football_player-detection/README.md

 # YOLOv8 Object Detection in Videos

 ## Description
-This project utilizes the YOLOv8 object detection model to identify and annotate objects in video streams.
+This project utilizes the YOLOv8 object detection model to identify and annotate objects (Football, players, referee, goalkeeper) in video streams.
 The script reads a video file, processes it frame by frame using YOLOv8, and displays the annotated video in real-time.